Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 2)` and `(0, 0)`.

 The resulting array has the same shape as our two index arrays.
 As before, this shape can be arbitrary.
-Suppose we wanted to create the array
+Suppose we want to create the array

 ```
 [[[ 102, 103],